RadleighSmith/hockley-woods/README.md

 <img src="docs/readme-images/wireframes-header.png">

-However, I decided against this early on when designing the site as I belived that it would leave to much unused space on the top section.
+However, I decided against this early on when designing the site as I belived that it would leave to much unused space on the top section and could be distracting to the user.
 Using flexbox I decided to have the title placed central with the links either side.

 <img src="docs/readme-images/header-screenshot.png">